Contorno (Hannibal): Critical reviews

 "Contorno" received critical acclaim.
 Eric Goldman of IGN gave the episode an "amazing" 9.3 out of 10 and wrote in his verdict: "The more deliberately placed, esoteric feel of Season 3 took a turn this week in a big way, as Jack found Hannibal and once more, all hell broke loose in an absolutely thrilling manner.
 With his location known by many now, and having been badly injured, Hannibal seems more vulnerable than usual – but knowing what we know about him, it's hard not to ponder what diabolical move he might turn to next."

 Molly Eichel of The A.V.
-Club gave the episode an "A-" and wrote, "The tides are turning on Hannibal, and while Lecter escaped this time around, his capture will come sooner rather than later.
+Club gave the episode an "A−" and wrote, "The tides are turning on Hannibal, and while Lecter escaped this time around, his capture will come sooner rather than later.
 'Contorno' is the first episode of the third season that is not consumed by (necessary) exposition.
 Now, the plot moves forward."

 Alan Sepinwall of HitFix wrote, "Some of the issue comes from the act of taking material that's fit well into various feature films and stretching it out over many weeks of a TV season.
 In the first two seasons, the show did very well at not making Hannibal's continued freedom feel dragged out, or like something that made the other characters into idiots.
 That's a much harder thing to do now that everyone knows exactly who and what he is.
 Fuller has already admitted that he had to tighten up parts of this season's storytelling for exactly that reason.
 Some of these early episodes have been great, but others have me thinking he should have tried compressing things even more."
-Mark Rozeman of Paste gave the episode a 8.5 out of 10 and wrote, "The episode more than picked up the slack in its latter half, setting the stage for Hannibal's comeuppance over the final two episodes of this Italy arc.
+Mark Rozeman of Paste gave the episode an 8.5 out of 10 and wrote, "The episode more than picked up the slack in its latter half, setting the stage for Hannibal's comeuppance over the final two episodes of this Italy arc.
 And while I'm certainly thrilled to see how Fuller and Co. cap off this offbeat experiment in television structure, I'd be lying if I didn't mention that the slower parts made me antsy for the upcoming Red Dragon arc."
 Jeff Stone of IndieWire gave the episode a "B+" and wrote, "Turns out, this show is much more exciting when the characters aren't forlornly looking into the middle distance and hitting the same thematic points for weeks on end!"